Wednesday, May 26, 2021

 Capitoline Venus (Capitoline Museum, Rome)

 Paintings such as Botticelli's 'Primavera' and sculptures such as the Venus of the Capitol triggered Michael Field's erotic fantasies.
-Katherine Bradley wrote from Rome to her lover Edith that, happily, the statue of Venus was unshrouded and unmutilated, but that 'the real beauty of the waist is only seen in the back', and she therefore hoped that someone would turn the statue around so that the 'beauty of the loins' could be engraved in her memory.
+Katharine Bradley wrote from Rome to her lover Edith that, happily, the statue of Venus was unshrouded and unmutilated, but that 'the real beauty of the waist is only seen in the back', and she therefore hoped that someone would turn the statue around so that the 'beauty of the loins' could be engraved in her memory.

 Her thoughts on the female body were firmly opposed to those of Pater and other nineteenth-century men.
 Gruetzner Robins briefly discusses Bradley's knowledge of prostitution.